ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 Add a new Section 3.12 after "Composite Piece Description Operations", called "Overlay Composites" With the the following operations:

-> 1.  `DW_OP_overlay`
->     `DW_OP_overlay` consumes the top four elements of the stack.
-The
+> 1.  `DW_OP_overlay` `DW_OP_overlay` consumes the top four elements
->     top-of-stack (first) entry is an integral type value that
+>     of the stack.
+The top-of-stack (first) entry is an integral type
->     represents the width of the region being overlayed on the base
+>     value that represents the width of the region being overlayed on
->     location in bytes.
-The second from the top element is an
+>     the base location in bytes.
+The second from the top element is
->     integral type value that represents the offset in bytes from the
+>     an integral type value that represents the offset in bytes from
->     start of the base location where the overlay is positioned.
-The
+>     the start of the base location where the overlay is
->     third element from the top is the location that is being
+>     positioned.
+The third element from the top is the location that
->     overlayed on top of the base location.
-The fourth element from
+>     is being overlayed on top of the base location.
+The fourth
->     the top of the stack is the base location onto which the overlay
+>     element from the top of the stack is the base location onto
->     is being placed.
-These four elements are popped and a new
+>     which the overlay is being placed.
+These four elements are
->     composite location is pushed.
-The composite location left on the
+>     popped and a new composite location is pushed.
+The composite
->     stack presents the underlying base location with the overlayed
+>     overlay location left on the stack presents the underlying base
->     location of the specified size positioned over the base location
+>     location with the overlayed location of the specified size
->     at the specified offset.
+>     positioned over the base location at the specified offset.
+This
+>     location is given an initial offset of zero but an offset from
+>     this location can be as large the maximum of the overlay itself
+>     and the the underlying base storage.
+Any offsets beyond the
+>     underlying base storage before the overlaid region is inferred
+>     to be undefined.
 >
 >     The action is the same for `DW_OP_bit_overlay`, except that the
 >     overlay size and overlay offset are specified in bits rather
 >     than bytes.

-> 2.  `DW_OP_bit_overlay`
+>
->     `DW_OP_bit_overlay` consumes the top four elements of the
+> 2.  `DW_OP_bit_overlay` `DW_OP_bit_overlay` consumes the top four
->     stack.
-The top-of-stack (first) entry is an integral type value
+>     elements of the stack.
+The top-of-stack (first) entry is an
->     that represents the width of the region being overlayed on the
+>     integral type value that represents the width of the region
->     base location in bits.
-The second from the top element is an
+>     being overlayed on the base location in bits.
+The second from
->     integral type value that represents the offset in bits from the
+>     the top element is an integral type value that represents the
->     start of the base location where the overlay is positioned.
+>     offset in bits from the start of the base location where the
+>     overlay is positioned.
+The third element from the top is the
+>     location that is being overlayed on top of the base
+>     location.
+The fourth element from the top of the stack is the
+>     base location onto which the overlay is being placed.
+These four
+>     elements are popped and a new composite location is pushed.
 The
->     third element from the top is the location that is being
->     overlayed on top of the base location.
-The fourth element from
->     the top of the stack is the base location onto which the overlay
->     is being placed.
-These four elements are popped and a new
->     composite location is pushed.
-The composite location left on the
+>     composite location left on the stack presents the underlying
->     stack presents the underlying base location with the overlayed
+>     base location with the overlayed location of the specified size
->     location of the specified size positioned over the base location
->     at the specified offset.
+>     positioned over the base location at the specified offset.
+This
+>     location is given an initial offset of zero but an offset from
+>     this location can be as large the maximum of the overlay itself
+>     and the the underlying base storage.
+Any offsets beyond the
+>     underlying base storage before the overlaid region is inferred
+>     to be undefined.

 ### Section 8.7.1 "DWARF Expressions"